rodneyshupe/Cookbook/Recipes/SoupsAndStews/RedLentilSoupWithNorthAfricanSpices.rst

 Directions
 ----------

-1. Melt 2 tablespoons butter in large saucepan over medium heat.
-Add onion and 1 teaspoon salt and cook, stirring occasionally, until softened but not browned, about 5 minutes.
-Add coriander, cumin, ginger, cinnamon, cayenne, and 1/4 teaspoon pepper and cook until fragrant, about 2 minutes.
-Stir in tomato paste and garlic and cook for 1 minute.
-Stir in broth, water, and lentils and bring to simmer.
-   Simmer vigorously, stirring occasionally, until lentils are soft and about half are broken down, about 15 minutes.
+1. Melt 2 tablespoons butter in a large saucepan over medium heat.
+Add the onion and 1 teaspoon salt and cook, stirring occasionally, until softened but not browned, about 5 minutes.
+Add the coriander, cumin, ginger, cinnamon, cayenne, and 1/4 teaspoon pepper and cook until fragrant, about 2 minutes.
+Stir in the tomato paste and garlic and cook for 1 minute.
+Stir in the broth, water, and lentils and bring to a simmer.
+Simmer vigorously, stirring occasionally, until the lentils are soft and about half are broken down, about 15 minutes.
-2. Whisk soup vigorously until it is coarsely pureed, about 30 seconds.
-   Stir in lemon juice and season with salt and extra lemon juice to taste.
+2. Whisk the soup vigorously until coarsely pureed, about 30 seconds.
+Stir in the lemon juice and season with salt and extra lemon juice to taste.
 Cover and keep warm.
 (Soup can be refrigerated for up to 3 days.
-Thin soup with water, if desired, when reheating.)
+Thin the soup with water, if desired, when reheating.)
-3. Melt remaining 2 tablespoons butter in small skillet.
-Remove from heat and stir in mint and paprika.
-Ladle soup into individual bowls, drizzle each portion with 1 teaspoon spiced butter, sprinkle with cilantro, and serve.
+3. Melt the remaining 2 tablespoons butter in a small skillet.
+Remove from heat and stir in the mint and paprika.
+Ladle the soup into individual bowls, drizzle each portion with 1 teaspoon spiced butter, sprinkle with cilantro, and serve.